pellematrose/Buck_IRS25411/README.md

 - R1 to limit the input current to the driver IC
 - Q1, Q2 MOSFET Vds rating
 - L1 Inductor
+- Supply for the OpAmp (only ratet up to 30V)